 When young people speak of making a difference in the world, we like to call it idealism.
 Yet idealism, by definition, relies on a consensus of reality.
 To be ideal, after all, is to think beyond reality.
 So what if we could change the perception of reality?
 What would happen to idealism?
 What if young people could really learn about the world around them?
 What if they could learn what it actually takes to make a small change in the global community?
 What if, at a young age, their reality was working with NGOs in West Africa to implement a malaria campaign in an under served community?
 Or working with local agencies to support recently arrived refugee families?
 If this was reality, then what would happen to idealism?
 What would we say, then, when one of these young people said to us, "I want to make a difference in the world"?

-Thank you to this year's community sponsors.
+Thank you to our amazing local sponsors.
 We couldn't do it without you!

 And thank you to our amazing Global Partners.
 We are honored to call you friends.